Digital breast screening

 The processes involved in breast screening include identifying participants, arranging appointments, taking mammograms, reading images, and recording results.

 The systems currently used by breast screening offices (BSOs) to manage these tasks are no longer fit for purpose.
-By 2028 we aim to replace them with modern, digital services.
+By 2029, we aim to replace them with modern, digital services under the name Rubie (Run Breast Screening in England).

 Note: Sign up to email news updates